Back to overview

 }

 Hopefully this helps other people wanting to use serverless/edge API functions in their Astro projects.
-Source code can be found here.
+Source code can be found on GitHub.

 Did you like this post?
 Check out my latest blog posts: